erikr/erikr/posts/data-lessons-from-biotech.md

 Your org might use Jira, Asana, or Monday instead of Notion.
 The exact tool doesn't matter.
 What matters is if your entire team tracks their work in the same place.
 No work lives outside of the app, and all work inside of the app is current.

 Tracking work in Notion beats emailing timelines in Powerpoint and tables in Excel.
 It aligns people without the pain of scheduling a meeting across time zones.
-Yet, if you work in biotech, you will encounter people who will ask you to update a slide with timelines, or to provide an update via email.
-Unless you are the founder or CEO, you don't have the mandate required to change how people work.
-They are trying to accomplish something, and you are on the same (broader) team.
-Screenshot your timeline and send them the slide they need.
-But also send them the Notion link, and take the opportunity to gently educate.
+Yet, if you work in biotech, you will encounter people who will request a slide with timelines and updates via email.
+Unless you are the founder or CEO, you don't have the mandate to change how people work.
+They are trying to accomplish something Screenshot your timeline and send them the slide they need.
+But also send them the Notion link and gently educate.
 Have empathy for those who have not yet seen the light.

-Ben Balter's post on [Why you should work asynchronously](https://ben.balter.com/2022/03/17/why-async/) is required reading for all technical leaders.
+Ben Balter's post on [Why you should work asynchronously](https://ben.balter.com/2022/03/17/why-async/) is required reading for technical leaders.

-## 7. Define words, norms, and workflow when you work with biotech people.
+## Define words, norms, and workflow when you work with biotech people.

 Biotechs employ scientists, accountants, manufacturing specialists, lab managers, lawyers, medical affairs specialists, software developers, etc. It is a naive mistake to think everyone shares an understanding of words, norms, and workflow.
 The experiences that correct this mistake are surprisingly painful.